 They are a group of people popular for their beautiful culture, food and attire.
 The Ijaws are an assembly of people native to the Niger Delta living in States like Edo, Bayelsa, Rivers and Ondo making up 10% of the population.
 Their lands are known to be extremely rich in oil leading to oil explorations which have left their land ecologically unsafe.
 The primary source of livelihood of the local people is Fishing and farming.
 Notwithstanding that majority are Christians, ancient worship of water spirits called Owuamapu is still practised.

 This ancient tribe trace their origin to the Kanem-Bornu empire, an empire that spanned most of middle Africa in the 16th and 17th Century.
 With a complex economy made of agriculture (Millet farming), Commerce, transportation as well as construction the Kanuri people are mostly Muslims living mainly in Maiduguri and Niger state (Northeastern part of Nigeria).
 The Kanuri language has two dialects; Manga Kanuri and Yerwa.
-Their fashion bears resemblance with that of the Hausas with their women often dressed up with colourful scarfs or turbans with black painted lips, henna designs and jewellery.
+Their fashion bears resemblance with that of the Hausas with their women often dressed up with colourful scarfs or turbans with black painted lips, henna designs and jewelry.

 This ethnic group numbers roughly 4 million that is 3.5% of the population of Nigeria.
-The Ibibio is the most ancient of all the ethnic groups in the region besides this, they have an amazing artistic culture of wooden carvings, weaving and masks making.
+The Ibibio is the most ancient of all the ethnic groups in the region besides this, they have an amazing artistic culture of wooden carvings, weaving, and masks making.
 Their occupation being farming for people living in the highland and Fishing for those in the riverine areas the Ibibio people are predominantly Christians.
 The Ibibio people of Akwa Ibom State also speak Anaang, Efik and Ibeano asides the native Ibibio language.
 One noticeable culture of the Akwa Ibom people is the ‘fattening room’ an ancient practice where young ladies are transformed to elegant and graceful women in preparation for marriage/womanhood.

 Tiv people also called Tivi have a complex, unique and fascinating culture especially with their fashion style (A’nger material) a combination of interwoven black and white striped material.
 Their main source of livelihood is agricultural produce and trading of this product.
 This makes agriculture their only source of income.
 They have a rich history associated with their existence as well as a rich cultural heritage.
 Found in Benue state, they make up 2.5% of the population.